 Breed Organization Training

 Breed association officers and registrars have few resources for training and continuing education.
-Beginning August 18, The Livestock Conservancy will offer a series of online workshops addressing best practices to help organizations identify gaps and improve their organizational management.
+The Livestock Conservancy has developed a series of online workshops addressing best practices for breed organizations to help them identify gaps and improve their organizational management and success.

-The training series is divided into 9 modules, with the live online training held from 6:30-7:30 pm Eastern Time on the third Thursday of each month.
+The training series is divided into 9 modules.
 Organizations or individuals may register for a single module or for the entire series.
 The cost is $35 per module or $280 for the series per organization.
 Training is open to all members of an organization.
-Following initial participant registration, a discount code is available for additional participants.
-Please email firstname.lastname@example.org for the discount code.

 Questions?
 Need more information?
 Please email email@example.com.